 The IC buses of German Railways are air-conditioned with an electric outlet for every two seats.
 Free wifi works in both Germany and the Czech Republic.
 Luggage is transported for free.
 Buses have a drinks vending machine and toilet.
 All buses on the Nuremberg to Prague route have special spaces for wheelchairs.

-Four buses per day continue / start from Mannheim with three also stopping en route in Heidelberg.
+Up to four buses per day continue / start from Mannheim with some also stopping en route in Heidelberg.

 Buying Tickets for the IC Buses

 The IC buses are operated by German Railways and can be booked directly at German Railways or through any outlet selling Deutsche Bahn tickets.
 All standard German Railways long-distance discounts may be applied such as the BahnCard savings and own children up to 14 years traveling for free with parents and grandparents (they MUST be specified at time of booking).
 The Bayern Ticket is NOT valid on IC buses.

 Seat reservations for traveling on IC Buses are obligatory and included in the price when the purchase of the ticket and the seat reservation occur in the same transaction.
 Rail passes are valid on the bus but need a separate seat reservation.

 Currently, the price for one-way tickets on the IC bus from Nuremberg to Prague ranges from €14 to €53, with the lower price fairly easy to find even when booking just a couple of days in advance.

 The IC buses are the most comfortable public transportation from Nuremberg to Prague and usually the cheapest too.
 However, there are a few other options.

 Student Agency, a Czech bus travel company, cooperates with the IC buses but also have a few of their own buses operating on the Nuremberg to Prague route.
 Student Agency has a bus at night, which runs from Nuremberg Airport but takes 4h30 via Plzen.